FelixOnline/v2/content/articles/2011-2-17-time-to-meet-your-malevolent-maker.md

 subtitle: >
   If God exists he is a jerk.
 Once you take a minute to think about it, it explains everything so beautifully it brings a tear to my eye.
 date: "2011-02-17 20:18:27 +0000"

 # Attributes from Felix Online V1
 id: "839"
 old_path: /comment/839/time-to-meet-your-malevolent-maker
 aliases:
  - /comment/839/time-to-meet-your-malevolent-maker
+imported: true
+comments:
+ - Ive always thought its a rather egocentric argument to assume that Gods a jerk because bad things happen Being a jerk means hes out to get you when he might not just care about a fleck of dusts shadow like youAnd are things like natural disasters and cancer bad Yeah if you happen to be living with them but theyre all part of the natural way of things In my mind the cosmos is like one great big Heath Robinson contraptioneverything so amazing so prettyand so pointless

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - ks607

+# Homepage control params
 headline: true
 featured: true